Northeastern-DS-4200-F19-Staff/In-Class-Programming--D3-Line-Chart/README.md

            `d3.csv("data.csv".get(function(error, data){console.log(data)};`
            This is going to get the data and simply write it in the console.
 Hence go to your browser, and inspect the console.
 You will see that an array of 50 objects is there.
 If you see this in your console, your data has loaded!

-**Step7**: However, in the console of your browser, you will notice that the date and price are both in **" "** and that is not the format that we want our data to be in.
+**Step 7**: However, in the console of your browser, you will notice that the date and price are both in **" "** and that is not the format that we want our data to be in.
 Hence we need to parse the data according to how we want it.
 To learn about data parsing visit: http://learnjsdata.com/time.html **To parse our data to the format we want, we are going to define a variable called parseData before the step where we loaded our data.**\

 `var parseDate = d3.timeParse("%m/%d/%Y");`   *[Because our data has / in them we are using /.
 If our data was like 02-02-2009, we would    parse it as (%m-%d-%Y)]*

-**Step8**: Now we are going to go back to the loading data step that will come after the var parseDate step. **Now remove the console.log(data) part as that was only to check if our data has loaded or not.**
+**Step 8**: Now we are going to go back to the loading data step that will come after the var parseDate step. **Now remove the console.log(data) part as that was only to check if our data has loaded or not.**

-**Step9**: **Now we will call a function that will return our parsedData and the price as a Number instead of a string for each row of your data.
+**Step 9**: **Now we will call a function that will return our parsedData and the price as a Number instead of a string for each row of your data.
 We will use:

 `d3.csv("data.csv")` \
   `.row(function(d){return{date:parseDate(d.date),price:Number(d.price)};})`\